linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 The most basic such instrument is the forward rate agreement (FRA).
 A FRA fixes the level of some interest rate, such as 90-day LIBOR, to be paid on the notional principal at a specified strike value.
 The payment period (the "tenor") begins on the contract's maturity date.
 If at FRA maturity the market rate for that tenor is above the strike rate, the short FRA counterparty pays the long the difference in interest cost between the two rates.
 If the market rate is lower than the strike rate, the long pays the difference to the short.

 The Eurodollar futures contract is effectively the same thing, except that it is marked to market daily.
-Setting up a hedge correctly with FRAs or Euro\( futures becomes considerably trickier than one might first imagine because of the potential timing mismatch in the cash flows.
+Setting up a hedge correctly with FRAs or Euro$ futures becomes considerably trickier than one might first imagine because of the potential timing mismatch in the cash flows.

 The objective of hedging is to achieve a combined position in which the random change in the value of the thing you are hedging is exactly offset by the change in the value of the hedge instrument(s).